RHVoice/RHVoice/doc/en/Compiling-on-Linux.md

 ## Using RHVoice with Speech Dispatcher

-To enable Speech Dispatcher to find the output module which allows it to communicate with RHVoice, create a symlink to the module in the directory where Speech Dispatcher has installed its built-in output modules.
+To enable Speech Dispatcher to find the output module, which allows it to communicate with RHVoice, create a symlink to the module in the directory where Speech Dispatcher has installed its built-in output modules.